TotallyInformation/node-red-contrib-uibuilder/docs/roadmap/readme.md

 #### Node: `uib-cache`

 * CHANGE CONTEXT VAR HANDLING TO DEAL WITH ASYNC
+* Change cache & main nodes to use client id rather than socket id where available.
+Since that is less likely to change.
-* [ ] Add cache replay filtering.
+* Add cache replay filtering.
 Option flags need adding for control.
 Filter by:
   * [ ] `routeId`
   * [ ] `clientId`
   * [ ] `pageName`
 * [ ] Add processing for filters - use saved input on `_ui` or `_uib`, process if filter turned on
 * [ ] Add a msg property option to DELAY delivery on cache replay.
 Or maybe an option to output replay to 2nd port which would be more flexible.
 2nd port could also avoid all the extra options since they could simply be a change node that adds the appropriate `msg._uib` property.
 * Add DELAY and EXPIRY features.
 * Add ROUTE-specific caching.
 And route filtering
 * Output node.warn msg if recv input with no "Cache by" msg prop. (e.g. no msg.topic for default setting)